PeZeqo/capstone_pokemon_bci/README.md

 ### Running

 Please first ensure that you have all required libraries installed for Python.
-This can be done by running: 'python -m pip install -r requirements.txt'
+This can be done by running the following in cmd/terminal:
+* python -m pip install -r requirements.txt'

 We currently only have a testing window coded, but that can be run through the launch scripts.

 * Launch.sh  for Unix
 * Launch.bat for Windows

+You can also run any python file with:
+* python -m FileName

 ### Contributing